ibm-cloud-docs/hs-crypto/rotate-master-key.md

 # Rotating master keys
 {: #rotate-master-key-cli}

 You need to rotate the master key for your {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} instance on a regular basis to meet industry standards and cryptographic best practices.
-You can rotate your master key on-demand by using the {{site.data.keyword.cloud_notm}} TKE CLI plug-in.
+You can rotate your master key on demand by using the {{site.data.keyword.cloud_notm}} TKE CLI plug-in.
 {: shortdesc}

 Before you start rotating the master key, make sure that you understand {{site.data.keyword.hscrypto}} concepts, such as [master keys](/docs/hs-crypto?topic=hs-crypto-understand-concepts#master-key-concept), [master key parts](/docs/hs-crypto?topic=hs-crypto-understand-concepts#master-key-part-concept), and [signature keys](/docs/hs-crypto?topic=hs-crypto-understand-concepts#signature-key-concept), and understand [how a master key is rotated](/docs/hs-crypto?topic=hs-crypto-key-rotation#how-master-key-rotation-works) .